Old-Earth (Progressive) Creationism: History and Beliefs

 The instantaneous view was advanced especially by the most important Western theologian of the first millennium, Augustine of Hippo (354-430), who wrote a work (in multiple versions) called On the Literal Meaning of Genesis (ca. 391).
 Influenced by Ecclesiasticus 18:1, he taught that in the beginning God made matter and all material things simultaneously.
 “Those who cannot understand the meaning of the text, He created all things together, cannot arrive at the meaning of Scripture unless the narrative proceeds slowly step by step.”
 Some things were created to unfold in time, growing from “seeds” placed in the creation by God, but they were all part of the original conception that was brought into material existence in a single creative event.
 However, to aid our poor understanding, God told us about it in the pattern of six days.
 Augustine called the creation days “dies ineffables” (unknowable days), so majestic and profound that we cannot think of them in merely human terms as ordinary days.
 They indicate logical order, not temporal order, and must be interpreted subtly.

 Regardless of which interpretation they favored, commentators have acknowledged a puzzling feature of the biblical text: the Sun is not “made” until the fourth day, yet the Sun is expressly given the task of producing the “day” and the “night” and there have been “evening and morning” since the first day.
 How can this be?
 Were the first three days unlike the next three days in some way?
-As we will see in my next column, the fourth day is crucial to the Framework view, but the questions addressed by that modern view are not modern at all.
+The fourth day is crucial to the Framework view, but the questions addressed by that modern view are not modern at all.

 Some Observations about Pre-modern Interpretations